As a blogger or a business owner with a WordPress website, you know the power of comments, don't you?

 The first and foremost tool is your CTA (call to action) at the end of a blog post.

-Remember that all visitors will see your reply, not the only one who asked a question:
+Remember that all visitors will see your reply, not only the one who asked a question:

-Use positive language and write like a human: Say no to jargon, professional slang, and too complicated terms average users may misunderstand.
+Use positive language and write like a human: Say no to jargon, professional slang, and too complicated terms that average users may misunderstand.
 Your goal is to make comments straight and clear.

 Long Story Short